rzhalsa/seashell/README.md

 ## Installation

-Download the source C file and compile it using your C compiler of choice.
-During development the shell was compiled with the following line:
+Download the repo ZIP file and extract it to your location of choice.
+To build the shell executable, navigate to the root directory (where the Makefile and LICENSE are located) and enter the following command in the terminal:

-`gcc -std=c11 -o shrimp shrimp.c -Wall -Wextra -lphread`
+`make`

+## Future Planned Additions
+- Command history
+- Support for multiple pipes
+- Autocomplete by pressing the TAB key